tylerpiercy/content/docs/index.md

-# Welcome to BYU CCE 270
+# Home

-For full documentation visit [mkdocs.org](https://www.mkdocs.org).
+Welcome to the content repository for BYU CCE 270 - Computational Methods

 ## Commands